Yolo390/Dotfiles/README.md

 <br />

-NB: You don't need this next two files: 'autosave.lua' and 'autorun.lua'.
+NB: You don't need the next two files: `autosave.lua` and `autorun.lua`.
 They are related to my personal projects in Rust and they are not stable and relevent for you.

 Create `autosave.lua` and `autorun.lua`.<br />